cosmos/cosmos-sdk/x/auth/vesting/cmd/vestcalc/README.md

 - `--time`: The time of day of the vesting event, in 24-hour HH:MM format.
   Defaults to midnight.
 - `--start`: The vesting start time: i.e. the first event happens in the next month.
-Specified in the format `YYYY-MM-DDThh:mm`, e.g.
-  `2006-01-02T15:04` for 3:04pm on January 2, 2006.
+Specified in the format `YYYY-MM-DD` or `YYYY-MM-DDThh:mm`, e.g. `2006-01-02T15:04` for 3:04pm on January 2, 2006.
-- `--cliffs`: One or more vesting cliffs in `YYYY-MM-DDThh:mm` format.
+- `--cliffs`: One or more vesting cliffs in `YYYY-MM-DD` or `YYYY-MM-DDThh:mm` format.
 Only the latest one will have any effect, but it is useful to let the computer do that calculation to avoid mistakes.
 Multiple cliff dates can be separated by commas or given as multiple arguments.

 ## Reading a schedule